 The company, which has its timeshare roots in Florida, is tweaking its strategy

-In the mid-1970s, two friends and businessmen in Lakeland accidentally stumbled across the idea of something called “timesharing.”
-One, Ed McMullen Sr., an executive at an insurance brokerage, made a loan to a company involved in timesharing.
-McMullen, who thought it was a payroll-servicing business, was surprised to learn that it actually sold weekly increments of vacation time at some condos on Sanibel.
+In the mid-1970s, two friends and businessmen in Lakeland stumbled something called “timesharing.”
+One, Ed McMullen Sr., an executive at an insurance brokerage, had made a loan to a company that said it was involved in timesharing.
+McMullen thought it was a payroll-servicing business.
+He was surprised to learn that it actually sold weekly increments of vacation time at some condos on Sanibel.

 McMullen and his friend, Bob Miller, a former Arthur Young accountant, soon learned enough about timeshares to see opportunity.

 Timeshares had begun a decade earlier in Europe, where French and Swiss companies began selling increments of time at resorts in the Alps.
 One company advertised, “No need to rent the room; buy the hotel, it’s cheaper!”

 The business model had crossed the Atlantic quickly.
 It appealed to developers whose condo projects had gone bust in the 1970s and were looking for a lifeline.
 And it also attracted some of the sharks and scammers who had made Florida real estate infamous.
 The industry, says Miller, had a “salty” reputation.